miselico/twistertries-reproducibility/README.md

 "Twister Tries: Approximate Hierarchical Agglomerative Clustering for Average Distance in Linear Time" presented at SIGMOD'15

+If you plan to use this code for your own experiments, check http://users.jyu.fi/~miselico/software for newer versions or contact the first author of the paper.

 Contents of the repository
 =======================
 * README.md : This file